ccano/cc2223/session8/README.md

 # Workshop Material for HDFS, Hadoop and Spark

-Original texts by Manuel Parra: manuelparra@decsai.ugr.es With contributions by Carlos Cano: carloscano@ugr.es
+Original texts by Manuel Parra: manuelparra@decsai.ugr.es.

+With contributions by Carlos Cano: carloscano@ugr.es

 Content: